rstudio/helm/examples/auto-scaling/README.md

 The [`values.yaml`](../auto-scaling/rstudio-workbench/values.yaml) in the rstudio-workbench folder outlines the timeout configurations required to set up this configuration.
 The file has 3 sections that need to be configured for autoscaling.

 - #### `rsession`
-    - This section provides the configuration for the rsession.conf file which controls behaviour of the rsession process, allowing you to tune various R session paramaters.
+    - This section provides the configuration for the `rsession.conf` file which controls behaviour of the `rsession` process, allowing you to tune various R session parameters.
 There are 4 parameters that need to be configured in this section.
 You can learn more about the options in the [RStudio Workbench Admin Guide](https://docs.rstudio.com/ide/server-pro/rstudio_server_configuration/rsession_conf.html#session-settings).

     ```yaml
     ...